 There are certain WiFi protocols that will allow your best smart lock to communicate to your smart devices and smartphone.
 Each protocol uses a different band of communication.
 The four most popular protocols include WiFi, Bluetooth, Z-Wave, and Zigbee.

-Read through the best smart home hubs for more information on how these protocols work.
+Read through our buyer's guide to smart home hubs for more information on how these protocols work.
 Smart home locks that are supported solely by Z-Wave or Zigbee may require a home automation hub to connect to a smartphone.

 3. Is it easy to install?